 Lara Croft and the Guardian of Light

-It was a top-down game that emphasised on 2-player cooperative play but could also be played by a single-player.
-This series was executed exceptionally well by the developers and received beautiful reviews by gamers and critics all over the world.
+It was a top-down game that emphasized 2-player cooperative play but could also be played by a single player.
+This series was executed exceptionally well by the developers and received beautiful reviews from gamers and critics all over the world.

 Tomb Raider (2013)

 The Tomb Raider 2013 was an actual reboot of the original Tomb Raider and was simply called Tomb Raider.
 This reboot featured a cover system, laid emphasis on realism, a crafting system, and a lot of other such things, and took place on a stranded Japanese island.
 This game was bloodier and included a lot more action as compared to the previous Tomb Raider games; this one was far more realistic.
 However, this reboot had a lot fewer puzzles and a lot more action.